-Sokolov (5) introduced an inductive construction that starts with Bakamjian-Thomas two-body models and builds a many-body unitary representation of the Poincaré group consistent with cluster properties.
-Sokolov's construction can be formulated to preserve the light-front (4) kinematic subgroup.
-The key elements in the Sokolov construction are unitary transformations that map specific tensor products of the Poincaré group into S-matrix equivalent light-front Bakamjian-Thomas representations.
-These specific transformations preserve the S matrix but they do not preserve cluster properties for all possible tensor products.
+Sokolov [?] introduced an inductive construction that starts with Bakamjian-Thomas two-body models and builds a many-body unitary representation of the Poincaré group consistent with cluster properties.
+Sokolov's construction can be formulated to preserve the light-front [?] kinematic subgroup.
+The key elements in the Sokolov construction are unitary transformations that map tensor products of the Poincaré group into S-matrix equivalent light-front Bakamjian-Thomas representations.
+These transformations preserve the S matrix but they do not preserve cluster properties.